codebyjuan/codebyjuan/README.md

 # About Me

 👋 Hi!
-I'm Juan Bellevue, a web developer from Nashville, TN.
+I'm Juan Bellevue, a full-stack developer from Nashville, TN.
 I specialize in building modern, responsive websites using HTML, CSS, JavaScript, and a variety of web technologies.

 ## 💻 Skills